 There were opportunities I wish I have seized with a braver heart and there were challenges I wish I have faced with a tougher mind.

 There were dreams I wish I have not surrendered to fears and there were possibilities I wish I could have achieved if only I fought a little harder.

-There were obviously beautiful bridges I wish I burnt immediately after the first time I mistakenly crossed them, and there were seemingly less attractive bridges I wish I have chosen to cross because they would lead me to more delightful life experiences.
+There were seemingly beautiful bridges I wish I burnt immediately after the first time I mistakenly crossed them, and there were wide-open doors I wish I have not chosen to enter because they would lead me to misery.

 There were journeys I wish I have finished well and there were journeys I wish I have never started.

 There were decisions I wish I was smart enough to not let my heart decide on and there were choices I wish I made more wisely that could have put me in a better position today.